 Any reports of sexual misconduct towards or of a minor MUST be reported directly to campus safety and security and/or the Portland Police Bureau immediately.There are no exceptions to this policy.

-Harassment or discrimination in violation of this policy by students, faculty, staff, administrators, board members, and other employees or non-employees, including vendors and visitors, is specifically prohibited.
+Harassment or gender discrimination in violation of this policy by students, faculty, staff, administrators, board members, and other employees or non-employees, including vendors and visitors, is specifically prohibited.
 Any reports of potential violation of this policy will be reviewed, regardless of the status of the reporter (heretofore: “complainant”) or the alleged harasser (heretofore: “respondent”).
 Retaliation against any individual who in good faith brings a complaint to the attention of the University and/or who participates in investigations regarding such complaints is also expressly prohibited.

 All NUNM students, faculty and staff are responsible for respecting the rights of one another.
 No NUNM student, faculty, staff, administrator, or board member is exempt from this policy.
-Any person who believes that they are being, or may be, subjected to sexual harassment, discrimination, or misconduct in violation of this policy should immediately report it to any one of the following: Title IX coordinator, deputy coordinator, or a program dean.
+Any person who believes that they are being, or may be, subjected to sexual harassment, gender discrimination, or misconduct in violation of this policy should immediately report it to any one of the following: Title IX coordinator, deputy coordinator, or a program dean.
 Reports can also be filed online.

-In situations where an NUNM community member suspects that discrimination or harassment may be occurring, even when no one has made an individual complaint, NUNM will investigate the matter, and any findings of discrimination or harassment could result in disciplinary sanctions.
+In situations where an NUNM community member suspects that gender discrimination or harassment may be occurring, even when no one has made an individual complaint, NUNM will investigate the matter, and any findings of gender discrimination or harassment could result in disciplinary sanctions.

 The university expressly prohibits retaliation, defined as any intentional or adverse action, taken against any individual who in good faith brings a complaint to the attention of the university or who participates in any resulting investigation.
 Any act of retaliation that is directed against a complainant, respondent, witness, or participant in the process, by any party, will be treated as a separate and distinct charge.
 If the university determines that a student has engaged in retaliation, appropriate corrective or disciplinary action will be taken, up to and including expulsion.